-Our average day sales outstanding for 2023 has been approximately 67 days, but a number of customers are pushing for longer payment terms (also offering no recourse discounting solutions).
+Our average day sales outstanding for 2024 has increased to approximately 75 days (compared to approximately 67 days for 2023), but some customers have requested longer payment terms.
 A substantial majority of our outstanding trade receivables are not covered by collateral or credit insurance.
 In addition, we may make advances to suppliers in the normal course of business.
 While we have procedures to monitor exposure to credit risk on trade receivables and other current assets, there can be no assurance such procedures will effectively limit our credit risk and avoid losses, which could have a material adverse effect on our financial condition and operating results.